 In the immediate vicinity, the neighbor Ixtauz offers us numbers even higher, 6.3 kilometers to 12%.
-In our Stages this terrain is limited for the fans of the ports or for who wants to test how it will go in his next Angliru.
+In our Stages this field of play is used exclusively for the fans of the Mountain Passes or for those who want to test how they will go in their next Angliru.

 We have left for the end of this chapter of Navarre North what may be considered King of the Kingdom.
 With its 5 different main ascents, all of them around 1000 meters of unevenness, the arnostegi Col begins to stop being a great stranger and begins to occupy its preferred place.

 Its simplest route - from Esterenzubi, where we descend - has a coefficient of 268 APM points - Aubisque 255 - and the most demanding - by which we ascend - the known as Arnostegi by Bellurti reaches 385, points these of which 358 Have been achieved in just 7 kilometers - Tourmalet 342 in 23 kilometers - If we prefer "less hard" alternatives we can choose the option by Ondarolle -288 points- which although it is still demanding, is more "human".